Joseph7e/Nanopore-Workflow/README.md

 fix_concatenated_fastqs -i <path_to_folder_of_fastqs>
 ```

-## trim adapters
+# Trim adapters
 The porechop "check_reads" option removes the need to specify adapters.
 It will automatically check and detemrine which ones to remove.
 ```
 porechop --check_reads 1000 -i raw_reads.fastq -o adapter_trimmed.fastq
 ```

-## Optional: filter reads based on length and quality
+# Optional: filter reads based on length and quality
 I usually run this on the raw reads and after any adapter/quality trimming.
 Run time ~ 2 hrs per 10 GB
 ```
 filtlong --min_mean_q 80 --min_length 2000 <adapter_trimmed.fastq> > filtered.fq